Searchable Databases

 Results:

-Creativity improved overall after the art-based interdisciplinary program.
+-Creativity improved overall after the art-based interdisciplinary program.

 -Students became better at generating new and original ideas (fluency + originality).